HERE ARE 3 HEALTHY SMOOTHIE RECIPES TO START YOU OFF

 Now, before you run away screaming “yuck!”at the thought of consuming liquefied vegetables by the glassful, consider their extreme health benefits:

 Fruit and veggie smoothies are the fountain of youth and they are really easy to make.
-Here is my usual list of gadgets for making my “health-by-the-glassful.”
+Here is the list of gadgets that you will need for making your “health-by-the-glassful.”

-And, of course, my choice of fruits and veggies (preferably organic).
+- And, of course, your choice of fruits and veggies (preferably organic to omit possible pesticides).

 You may have to experiment to develop an energy smoothie recipe that suits your taste, but once you come up with a palatable mix they will deliver a plethora of healing into your body and help to naturally increase your energy.